 The report also noted that up to a mere 20% of adverse iatrogenic events ever get reported, so this number could, in fact, be much higher.

 Have Things Improved Since the “Death by Medicine” Report?

 Here we are almost 15 years after the “Death by Medicine” report and unfortunately the medical system does not appear to have improved in that time.
-According to a 2010 analysis written in the New England Journal of Medicine, 18% of patients were still harmed in some way by the American medical care system.
-In 2.5 million of these cases, iatrogenic complications led to death and eight percent experienced “life-threatening” complications directly related to medical system mismanagement and/or neglect.
+According to a 2010 analysis written in the New England Journal of Medicine, 18% of patients were still harmed in some way by the American medical care system. writer to write a paper In 2.5 million of these cases, iatrogenic complications led to death and eight percent experienced “life-threatening” complications directly related to medical system mismanagement and/or neglect.